noseapp/noseapp/docs/suite.rst

 Require extensions
 ------------------

-You can extend TestCase class through suite.
+You can extend TestCase class by extension.
 Use require param.

 ::